apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 Bootstrapping a storage plugin works only when the first drillbit in the cluster first starts up.
 The configuration is stored in zookeeper, preventing Drill from picking up the boostrap-storage-plugins.json again.

-After cluster startup, you have to use the REST API or Drill Web UI to add a storage plugin.
-Alternatively, you can modify the entry in zookeeper by uploading the json file for that plugin to the /drill directory of the zookeeper installation, or just delete the /drill directory if you do not have configuration properties to preserve.
+After cluster startup, you have to use the REST API or Drill Web UI to add a storage plugin configuration.
+Alternatively, you can modify the entry in zookeeper by uploading the json file for that plugin to the /drill directory of the zookeeper installation, or by just deleting the /drill directory if you do not have configuration properties to preserve.

 If you configure an HBase storage plugin using bootstrap-storage-plugins.json file and HBase is not installed, you might experience a delay when executing the queries.
 Configure the [HBase client timeout](http://hbase.apache.org/book.html#config.files) and retry settings in the config block of HBase plugin instance configuration.